lgtm-migrator/jrc-editor/doc/user_guide.md

 - Code generation and analysis improvements and multiple operations support;
 - Automated machine translation and spell-checking support.

-## <a id="support" href="#support">Support available</a>

-All support for software installation and problems should be sent directly to [support@zaval.org](mailto:support@zaval.org) with 'Re: Zaval JRC Editor Support' in subject line and plain text in the message body, describing your request and/or your problem.
-Since this software is distributed under the General Public License and is maintained by its authors on non-commercial basis, your request will be answered as soon as possible, but no later than 5 business days.

-The Zaval Creative Engineering Group carries out its software customization/new software development on the regular basis.
-For more info contact us at [info@zaval.org](mailto:info@zaval.org).

-## <a id="news" href="#news">Stay informed!</a>

-Now you can receive information on latest products' updates and hotfixes via email.

-This is a low-traffic list (1-2 messages per month).
-To subscribe, send blank mail to [news-subscribe@zaval.org](mailto:news-subscribe@zaval.org).

 ## <a id="refs" href="#refs">References</a>

 1. [The JavaTM Tutorial -> Internationalization](http://java.sun.com/docs/books/tutorial/i18n/)